Computer Vision for

 Generation: description, tags, categories, attributes

-Cleanup: Computer Vision foundation-model background removal
+Cleanup: Foundation-model background removal

-VERSION 3.0
+Version 3.0

 Video + RAG over the GPD